Mount EODATA on a Windows virtual machine on Creodias hosting

 https://eodata.cloudferro.com

-Your form should now look like this:
+Your form should look similar to this:

 ../_images/winvirtmach-mount-eodata-windows-ald-05_creodias.png